 How to glaze ham

 A glaze can be added when cooking ham in the oven.
 It will give your ham a gorgeous sheen and add a lovely sweetness to the flavour.
 We like to add the glaze for the last 30 mins of the cooking time.
 As glazes have a high sugar content they can burn and taste bitter if overcooked.
 To glaze a ham you first need to peel off the skin.
 Use a sharp knife to score a diamond pattern in the fat.
 You can then stud this with cloves if you like.
 You can then coat the fat with your chosen glaze.

 Honey can make a lovely glaze, or you might fancy something more exotic such as marmalade.
-Alternatively, like in Downton Abbey’s decadent Christmas ham recipe, pictured above, your might favour a champagne glaze!
+Alternatively, like in Downton Abbey’s decadent Christmas ham recipe (opens in new tab), pictured above, you might favour a champagne glaze!
 Just brush the glaze you choose over the meat and return to the oven for the final 30 mins of the cooking time.